-FRC is committed to maintaining a safe and healthy environment free from the influence of drugs and/or alcohol abuse.
+The Franciscan Renewal Center recognizes that its volunteers and employees are its most important resource.
+FRC is therefore committed to maintaining a safe and healthy environment free from the influence of drugs and/or alcohol abuse.
 As a condition of volunteering, each volunteer agrees to abide by the Drug-Free Workplace Act, which prohibits the unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance while volunteering.
 In addition, the abuse of alcohol while volunteering is prohibited.
-The Act also requires that a volunteer who is convicted of any criminal drug statute violation must notify their supervisor within five calendar days of the conviction.
+The Act also requires that a volunteer who is convicted of any criminal drug statute violation occurring in the workplace must notify their supervisor within five calendar days of the conviction.
 A violation of this agreement is grounds for dismissal.

 There may be special circumstances where alcohol is served as part of an FRC event.
 It is expected that in such an instance, participants will drink responsibly.
-Other than these authorized occasions, volunteering under the influence of alcohol is prohibited.
-Use of drugs or any substance which impairs a volunteer's mental or physical capacity will not be allowed.
-Exceptions may be made for medications prescribed by a physician.
+Other than these authorized occasions, volunteering under the influence of alcohol or drugs or any substance which impairs a volunteer's mental or physical capacity will not be allowed, except in situations where a volunteer is taking medications as prescribed by a physician